Daniel Day-Lewis: Relationships

+Citizenship and knighthood

 Day-Lewis has held dual British and Irish citizenship since 1993.
 He has maintained his Annamoe home since 1997.
 He stated: "I do have dual citizenship, but I think of England as my country.
 I miss London very much, but I couldn't live there because there came a time when I needed to be private and was forced to be public by the press.
 I couldn't deal with it."
+He is a supporter of south-east London football club Millwall.

+In 2008, when he received the Academy Award for Best Actor from Helen Mirren, who was on presenting duty having won the previous year's Best Actress Oscar for portraying Queen Elizabeth II in The Queen, Day-Lewis knelt before her, and she tapped him on each shoulder with the Oscar statuette, to which he quipped, "That's the closest I'll come to ever getting a knighthood."
+Day-Lewis was appointed a Knight Bachelor in the 2014 Birthday Honours for services to drama.
+On 14 November 2014, he was knighted by Prince William, Duke of Cambridge, in an investiture ceremony at Buckingham Palace.

+Academic honours and activities

-He is a supporter of South East London football club Millwall.
-Day-Lewis is also an Ambassador for The Lir Academy, a new drama school at Trinity College Dublin, founded in 2011.
+In 2010, Day-Lewis received an honorary doctorate in letters from the University of Bristol, in part because of his attendance of the Bristol Old Vic Theatre School in his youth.
+Day-Lewis is also an ambassador for The Lir Academy, a new drama school at Trinity College Dublin, founded in 2011.

-On 15 July 2010, Day-Lewis received an honorary doctorate in letters from the University of Bristol, in part because of his attendance of the Bristol Old Vic Theatre School in his youth.
-Day-Lewis has stated that he had "no real religious education", and that he "suppose[s]" he is "a die-hard agnostic".
-In October 2012, he donated to the University of Oxford papers belonging to his father, the poet Cecil Day-Lewis, including early drafts of the poet's work and letters from actor John Gielgud and literary figures such as W. H. Auden, Robert Graves, and Philip Larkin.
-In July 2015, he became the Honorary President of the Poetry Archive.
+In 2012, he donated to the University of Oxford papers belonging to his father, the poet Cecil Day-Lewis, including early drafts of the poet's work and letters from actor John Gielgud and literary figures such as W. H. Auden, Robert Graves, and Philip Larkin.

+Philanthropy

+In 2005, Day-Lewis visited the Gaza Strip with the charity Médecins Sans Frontières, and criticised the occupation as "a state of apartheid".
+He wrote a piece titled "Gaza, Authors in the Frontline: Daniel Day-Lewis" (published in The Sunday Times, April 2005) in which he describes conditions in Gaza, including references to demolitions, checkpoints and psychological impact, commenting: "In the Gaza Strip the Israeli army reacts to stone-throwing with bullets".

+In 2015, Day-Lewis became the honorary president of the Poetry Archive.
 A registered UK charity, the Poetry Archive is a free website containing a growing collection of recordings of English-language poets reading their work.
-In June 2017, Day-Lewis became a patron of the Wilfred Owen Association.
+In 2017 he became a patron of the Wilfred Owen Association.
 Day-Lewis's association with Wilfred Owen began with his father, Cecil Day-Lewis, who edited Owen's poetry in the 1960s and his mother, Jill Balcon, who was a vice-president of the Wilfred Owen Association until her death in 2009.

-In 2008, when he received the Academy Award for Best Actor from Helen Mirren (who was on presenting duty having won the previous year's Best Actress Oscar for portraying Queen Elizabeth II in The Queen), Day-Lewis knelt before her, and she tapped him on each shoulder with the Oscar statuette, to which he quipped, "That's the closest I'll come to ever getting a knighthood."
-Day-Lewis was appointed a Knight Bachelor in the 2014 Birthday Honours for services to drama.
-On 14 November 2014, he was knighted by Prince William, Duke of Cambridge, in an investiture ceremony at Buckingham Palace.
+Religious views

+Day-Lewis has stated that he had "no real religious education", and that he "suppose[s]" he is "a die-hard agnostic".